yegor256/blog/_posts/2014/oct/2014-10-05-ten-hosted-continuous-integration-services.md

 that runs Windows builds.
 Even though I'm working mostly with Java and Ruby, which are expected to be platform independent, they very often appear to be exactly the opposite.
-When your build succeedes on Linux, there is almost no guarantee it will pass on Windows or Mac.
-I'm planning to use appveyor in every project, in combination with some other CI service.
+When your build succeeds on Linux, there is almost no guarantee it will pass on Windows or Mac.
+I'm planning to use AppVeyor in every project, in combination with some other CI service.
 I'm still testing it though...

 {% badge /images/2014/10/wercker.png 64 http://www.wercker.com %}

 [**wercker.com**](http://www.wercker.com) is a European product from Amsterdam, which is still in beta and that's why free for all projects.
-The platform looks very promissing.
+The platform looks very promising.
 It is still free for private repositories and is backed up by [investments](https://gigaom.com/2014/10/01/wercker-takes-in-2-4-million-to-help-developers-test-their-code-in-the-cloud/).
 They also have an interesting concept of build "boxes", which